lzzh97/Static-IR-Drop-Prediction/README.md

 # Static IR Drop Prediction with Attention U-Net and Saliency-Based Explainability

-This repository contains the implementation of the methodologies proposed in the paper "Static IR Drop Prediction with Attention U-Net and Saliency-Based Explainability" by Lizi Zhang and Azadeh Davoodi.
+This repository contains the implementation of the methodologies proposed in the paper "Static IR Drop Prediction with Attention U-Net and Saliency-Based Explainability" by Lizi Zhang and Azadeh Davoodi (https://www.arxiv.org/abs/2408.03292).
 The project focuses on improving static IR drop prediction in power delivery networks (PDNs) using a novel Attention U-Net model and enhancing the explainability of predictions through saliency maps.

 ## Introduction